-At Hevo, providing visibility to our customers is an important goal.
-In order to achieve this, architects at Hevo have developed intelligent alerts and notifications system.
-Hevo sends a notification when something has happened that requires user attention.
+At Hevo, providing visibility to our customers is important to us.
+In order to achieve this, architects at Hevo developed an intelligent alerts system.
+Hevo sends an alert when something happens that requires user attention.

-Hevo sends notification on email and slack - email is enabled by default - to set slack notifications checkout this article.
-You can also manage alerts and notifications through Hevo Dashboard.
+Hevo sends alerts on email and slack - email is enabled by default - to enable slack alerts checkout this article.
+You can also manage alerts through Hevo Dashboard.

-While there are multiple touch points, we enforce strict policies to ensure that we don't flood you with unwanted notifications.
+While there are multiple touch points, we enforce strict policies to ensure that we don't flood you with unwanted alerts.

 A user is notified when one of the following events occurs.

 - Source Related Events - Whenever a source fails a notification is sent with the reason for failure.
 A notification is also sent when a failed source recovers.

 - Destination Related Events - Whenever a destination fails a notification is sent with the reason for failure.
 A notification is also sent when a failed destination recovers.

 - Pipeline Related Events - Whenever an action is taken on a pipeline by a colleague such as Creating, Deleting, Pausing and Resuming a Pipeline.

 - Schema Related Events - Whenever any changes are made by a colleague on Schema Mappings or if we detect some new schemas to be mapped, we send notifications to all team members.